The reason for the Crimean War. Crimean War

 1. Russia returned the Karsu fortress to Turkey in exchange for Sevastopol and other captured cities of the Crimean peninsula.

-2. Russia was forbidden to have a Black Sea fleet.
+2. Russia was prohibited from having a Black Sea fleet.
 The Black Sea was declared neutral.

-3. The Bosporus and Dardanelles were declared closed to the Russian Empire.
+3. The Bosporus and Dardanelles straits were declared closed to the Russian Empire.

-4. Part of Russian Bessarabia was transferred to the Moldavian principality, the Danube ceased to be border river, so navigation was declared free.
+4. Part of Russian Bessarabia was transferred to the Principality of Moldova, the Danube ceased to be border river, therefore navigation was declared free.

-5. On the Allada Islands (an archipelago in the Baltic Sea), Russia was forbidden to build military and (or) defensive fortifications.
+5. On the Allad Islands (an archipelago in the Baltic Sea), Russia was prohibited from building military and (or) defensive fortifications.

 As for losses, the number of Russian citizens who died in the war is 47.5 thousand people.
-Britain lost 2.8 thousand, France - 10.2, the Ottoman Empire - more than 10 thousand.
-The Sardinian kingdom lost 12 thousand soldiers.
-Austrian casualties are unknown, possibly because Austria was not officially at war with Russia.
+Britain lost 2.8 thousand, France - 10.2, Ottoman Empire - more than 10 thousand.
+The Sardinian kingdom lost 12 thousand military personnel.
+The number of deaths on the Austrian side is unknown, perhaps because it was not officially at war with Russia.

-In general, the war showed the backwardness of Russia, compared with the states of Europe, especially in terms of the economy (completion of the industrial revolution, construction railways, the use of steamboats).
+In general, the war showed the backwardness of Russia, in comparison with European countries, especially in terms of the economy (completion of the industrial revolution, construction railways, use of steamships).
 After this defeat, the reforms of Alexander 2 began.
-In addition, a desire for revenge was brewing in Russia for a long time, which resulted in another war with Turkey in 1877-1878.
+In addition, the desire for revenge had been brewing in Russia for a long time, which resulted in another war with Turkey in 1877-1878.
 But this is a completely different story, and the Crimean War of 1853-1856 was completed and Russia was defeated in it.

 On October 23, 1853, the Turkish Sultan declared war on Russia.
-By this time, our Danubian army (55 thousand) was concentrated in the vicinity of Bucharest, having forward detachments on the Danube, and the Ottomans had up to 120-130 thousand in European Turkey, under the command of Omer Pasha.
+By this time, our Danube Army (55 thousand) was concentrated in the vicinity of Bucharest, with forward detachments on the Danube, and the Ottomans had up to 120 - 130 thousand in European Turkey, under the command of Omer Pasha.
 These troops were located: 30 thousand at Shumla, 30 thousand in Adrianople, and the rest along the Danube from Viddin to the mouth.

-Somewhat earlier than the announcement of the Crimean War, the Turks had already begun hostilities by seizing the Oltenitsky quarantine on the night of October 20 on the left bank of the Danube.
-The arrived Russian detachment of General Dannenberg (6 thousand) attacked the Turks on October 23 and, despite their numerical superiority (14 thousand), almost occupied the Turkish fortifications, but was withdrawn by General Dannenberg, who considered it impossible to keep Oltenitsa under the fire of Turkish batteries on the right bank of the Danube .
-Then Omer Pasha himself returned the Turks to the right bank of the Danube and disturbed our troops only with separate surprise attacks, which the Russian troops also responded to.
+Somewhat earlier than the announcement of the Crimean War, the Turks had already begun military operations by seizing the Oltenice quarantine on the left bank of the Danube on the night of October 20.
+The arriving Russian detachment of General Dannenberg (6 thousand) attacked the Turks on October 23 and, despite their numerical superiority (14 thousand) almost occupied the Turkish fortifications, but was pulled back by General Dannenberg, who considered it impossible to hold Oltenica under the fire of Turkish batteries on the right bank of the Danube .
+Then Omer Pasha himself returned the Turks to the right bank of the Danube and disturbed our troops only with isolated surprise attacks, to which the Russian troops responded.

-At the same time, the Turkish fleet brought supplies to the Caucasian highlanders, who acted against Russia at the instigation of the Sultan and England.
-To prevent this, Admiral Nakhimov, with a squadron of 8 ships, overtook the Turkish squadron, which had taken refuge from bad weather in the Sinop Bay.
-November 18, 1853, after a three-hour battle of Sinop, the enemy fleet, including 11 ships, was destroyed.
-Five Ottoman ships took off, the Turks lost up to 4,000 killed and wounded and 1,200 prisoners; the Russians lost 38 officers and 229 lower ranks.
+At the same time, the Turkish fleet delivered supplies to the Caucasian highlanders, who were acting against Russia at the instigation of the Sultan and England.
+To prevent this, Admiral Nakhimov, with a squadron of 8 ships, overtook the Turkish squadron, which had taken refuge from bad weather in Sinop Bay.
+On November 18, 1853, after a three-hour Battle of Sinop, the enemy fleet, including 11 ships, was destroyed.
+Five Ottoman ships were blown up, the Turks lost up to 4,000 killed and wounded and 1,200 prisoners; The Russians lost 38 officers and 229 lower ranks.

-Meanwhile, Omer Pasha, refusing offensive operations from the side of Oltenitsa, gathered up to 40 thousand to Kalafat and decided to defeat the weak advanced Little Wallakh detachment of General Anrep (7.5 thousand).
-On December 25, 1853, 18 thousand Turks attacked the 2.5 thousand detachment of Colonel Baumgarten near Chetati, but the reinforcements (1.5 thousand) who came up saved our detachment, which shot all the cartridges, from final death.
+Meanwhile, Omer Pasha, having refused offensive operations from the Oltenitsa side, he gathered up to 40 thousand to Kalafat and decided to defeat the weak advanced Lesser Wallachian detachment of General Anrep (7.5 thousand).
+On December 25, 1853, 18 thousand Turks attacked the 2.5 thousand detachment of Colonel Baumgarten at Cetati, but arriving reinforcements (1.5 thousand) saved our detachment, which had shot all the cartridges, from final death.
 Having lost up to 2 thousand people, both of our detachments retreated at night to the village of Motsetsei.

-After the battle at Chetati, the Small Wallachian detachment, reinforced to 20 thousand, settled in apartments near Calafat and blocked the Turks from entering Wallachia; further operations of the Crimean War in the European theater in January and February 1854 were limited to minor clashes.
+After the battle at Chetati, the Lesser Wallachian detachment, reinforced to 20 thousand, settled in apartments near Kalafat and blocked the Turks’ access to Wallachia; further operations of the Crimean War in the European theater in January and February 1854 were limited to minor clashes.

 Meanwhile, the actions of Russian troops in the Transcaucasian theater were accompanied by complete success.
-Here the Turks, having gathered a 40,000-strong army long before the declaration of the Crimean War, opened hostilities in mid-October.
+Here the Turks, having assembled a 40,000-strong army long before the declaration of the Crimean War, opened military operations in mid-October.
 The energetic Prince Bebutov was appointed head of the Russian active corps.
-Having received information about the movement of the Turks to Alexandropol (Gyumri), Prince Bebutov sent a detachment of General Orbeliani on November 2, 1853.
-This detachment unexpectedly stumbled near the village of Bayandur on the main forces Turkish army and barely escaped to Alexandropol; the Turks, fearing Russian reinforcements, took up a position at Bashkadyklar.
-Finally, on November 6, a manifesto was received on the beginning of the Crimean War, and on November 14, Prince Bebutov moved to Kars.
+Having received information about the movement of the Turks towards Alexandropol (Gyumri), Prince Bebutov sent a detachment of General Orbeliani on November 2, 1853.
+This detachment unexpectedly came across the main forces near the village of Bayandura Turkish army and barely escaped to Alexandropol; The Turks, fearing Russian reinforcements, took a position at Bashkadyklar.
+Finally, on November 6, a manifesto was received about the beginning of the Crimean War, and on November 14, Prince Bebutov moved to Kars.

-Another Turkish detachment (18 thousand) on October 29, 1853 approached the Akhaltsikhe fortress, but the head of the Akhaltsikhe detachment, Prince Andronnikov, with his 7 thousand on November 14, attacked the Turks himself and put them into a disorderly flight; the Turks lost up to 3.5 thousand, while our losses were limited to only 450 people.
+Another Turkish detachment (18 thousand) on October 29, 1853 approached the Akhaltsykh fortress, but the head of the Akhaltsykh detachment, Prince Andronnikov, with his 7 thousand.
+On November 14, he himself attacked the Turks and put them to a disorderly flight; the Turks lost up to 3.5 thousand, while our losses were limited to only 450 people.

-Following the victory of the Akhaltsikhe detachment, the Alexandropol detachment under the command of Prince Bebutov (10 thousand) defeated on November 19 the 40 thousandth army of the Turks in the strong Bashkadyklar position, and only the extreme fatigue of people and horses did not allow to develop the success achieved by pursuit.
-Nevertheless, the Turks in this battle lost up to 6 thousand, and our troops - about 2 thousand.
+Following the victory of the Akhaltsykh detachment, the Alexandropol detachment under the command of Prince Bebutov (10 thousand) defeated a 40 thousand-strong Turkish army on November 19 in a strong Bashkadyklar position, and only the extreme fatigue of people and horses did not allow them to develop the success achieved by pursuit.
+However, the Turks lost up to 6 thousand in this battle, and our troops - about 2 thousand.

-Both of these victories immediately raised the prestige of the Russian power, and the general uprising that was being prepared in Transcaucasia immediately subsided.
+Both of these victories immediately raised the prestige of Russian power, and the general uprising that was being prepared in Transcaucasia immediately died down.

 Crimean War 1853-1856.
 Map